OpenNebula/addon-appmarket/doc/installation_and_configuration.md

                     AppMarket.convert: false
                     AppMarket.create_dialog: false

+### Credentials

 The user that interacts with the AppMarket does not correspond with the OpenNebula user, so you have to use an AppMarket account if you want to gain admin privileges or access custom appliance catalogs associated with a given user.
-This user account can be defined for all the users of Sunstone in the **/etc/one/sunstone-appmarket.conf**
+This user account can be defined for **all the users of Sunstone** in the **/etc/one/sunstone-appmarket.conf**

     # AppMarket username and password
     # If no credentials are provided, an anonymous client will be used